Below you'll find information about:

-In collaboration with Central Oregon Community College, OSU-Cascades offers 18 undergraduate majors and over 30 program options, plus graduate programs.
-Students admitted to OSU-Cascades can take lower division classes from Central Oregon Community College, or transfer directly into upper division courses in the program of their choice.
+OSU-Cascades offers 18 undergraduate majors and over 30 program options, plus graduate programs.
+Beginning fall 2015 students admitted to OSU-Cascades can take lower division classes from OSU-Cascades or Central Oregon Community College.
+Upper division courses and bachelor completion are offered by OSU-Cascades.

 The institution from which you are seeking your degree, referred to as the "home institution", awards financial aid.
 To receive financial aid, you must complete the Free Application for Federal Student Aid (FAFSA) and be admitted to OSU-Cascades.
 Although you may be attending classes taught by more than one institution, you can receive financial aid only from your home institution.
 For financial aid purposes, only credits earned through OSU or OSU-Cascades and COCC will be combined and counted towards your financial aid enrollment and disbursement.

 Financial aid packages generally include one or more types of aid, including scholarships, grants, student employment and loans.
 Aid is granted based on eligibility for the aid programs, and meeting application filing deadlines.
 Scholarships are included in combination with any federal and state aid.